 While pollution is almost everywhere, certain communities are burdened with a disproportionate number of facilities that fill the air, soil, and water with contaminates.
-Typically found in communities of color and low-income communities, industrial polluters such as landfills, trash incinerators, coal plants, and toxic waste dumps affect the well-being of residents.
+Typically found in black and brown communities and low-income communities, industrial polluters such as landfills, trash incinerators, coal plants, and toxic waste dumps affect the well-being of residents.
 Their health is also often compromised due to a lack of access to healthy foods in their neighborhoods.
 Those who work on environmental justice issues refer to these inequities as environmental racism.

-Among the corporations that harm the environment and the health of communities of color and low-income communities are those that run industrial pig farms.
+Among the corporations that harm the environment and the health of black and brown communities and low-income communities are those that run industrial pig farms.
 Research has shown that these pig farms are responsible for both air and water pollution, mostly due to the vast manure lagoons they create to hold the enormous amount of waste from the thousands of pigs being raised for food.
 Residents who live near these factory farms often complain of irritation to their eyes, noses, and throats, along with a decline in the quality of life and increased incidents of depression, tension, anger, confusion, and fatigue.

 This is not an isolated example.
 The placement of these facilities is not always an intentional process on the part of industry leaders.
-Instead, because of the distinct connections between ethnicity and class in the United States, poor rural areas tend to house communities of color and the land in these areas is cheaper.
+Instead, because of the distinct connections between ethnicity and class in the United States, poor rural areas tend to house black and brown communities and the land in these areas is cheaper.
 According to sociologists Bob Bolin, Sara Grineski, and Timothy Collins of Arizona State University, “Land use, housing segregation, racialized employment patterns, financial practices, and the way that race permeates zoning, development, and bank lending processes” are also fundamental drivers of environmental racism.
 North Carolina is one example, but similar patterns exist in most major agricultural areas.

 Corporations may also locate to these rural areas either believing that the residents do not have the political will and won’t present obstacles, or that these low-income residents need the jobs and will not complain.
 Environmental Justice activists consider the latter reason to be a form of economic extortion—having to accept the negative health consequences and adverse effects on the environment in order to have a job.
 This scenario is fortunately not a given with more frequent challenges being made to these injustices.